Through the Looking Glass...

-Lost Astronaut LLC is a private-label coffee company that prides itself on connecting great people through otherworldly coffee.
-Lost Astronaut sells coffee through its website, hosts an active community on Discord, and has starbases throughout Instagram, Twitter, and Facebook.
-Lost Astronaut donates a percentage of revenue made from its signature mug sales at the end of each month to a featured charity related to mental health or suicide prevention for at-risk youth.
+Lost Astronaut LLC is a small private-label coffee brand that prides itself on connecting great people through otherworldly coffee.
+Lost Astronaut sells coffee through its website, hosts an active community on Discord, and has starbases throughout Instagram, Twitter, TikTok, and Facebook.
+Lost Astronaut donates 70% of revenue made from its signature mug sales at the end of each month to a featured charity related to mental health or suicide prevention for at-risk youth.

 👪 Who are the Nauts?

 The Nauts are a team of Ambassadors who love Lost Astronaut Coffee and rep the Lost brand on social media, on live streams, and in their daily lives.
 Our Nauts stay connected across social media and share what inspires them over a mug of Lost coffee.
 The Nauts receive exclusive deals and notifications on new coffee and merch, and each have their own discounts to share with their families, friends, and followers.